ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 During training teacher forcing is adopted, meaning the list of targets is provided as both inputs and outputs (shifted by 1), while at evaluation time greedy decoding (generating one token at a time and feeding it as input for the next step) is performed by beam search, using a beam of 1 by default.
-By default a generator expects a `b x h` shaped input tensor, where `h` is a hidden dimension.
+In general a generator expects a `b x h` shaped input tensor, where `h` is a hidden dimension.
 The `h` vectors are (after an optional stack of fully connected layers) fed into the rnn generator.
 One exception is when the generator uses attention, as in that case the expected size of the input tensor is `b x s x h`, which is the output of a sequence, text or time series input feature without reduced outputs or the output